Phil Collen: Side projects

 Collen has been involved in several side projects over his career, most notably the band Man Raze, formed as a joint collaboration with former Girl bandmate Simon Laffy as bassist and drummer Paul Cook from the Sex Pistols.

-Collen played lead guitar on Donny Osmond's song Just Between You and Me in 1990.
+Collen played lead guitar on Donny Osmond's song "Just Between You and Me" in 1990.
 Due to his band disapproving of him playing on this song, he was credited as Rory James Collen on the track.

 In 1990, Collen co-produced the On the Edge album of the Australian band BB Steal.

 In 1991, Collen offered a song he had written, "Miss You in a Heartbeat" to the band The Law, which was featured on the band's self-titled album.
 This album was the band's only release.
 "Miss You in a Heartbeat" was later recorded and released by Def Leppard.

 In 1993, Collen executive produced the album Sublime to the Ridiculous for the band, Sheer Greed, composed of former members of Girl, an act Collen was also associated earlier in his career.

 Collen has also worked in side projects with Def Leppard singer Joe Elliott.
 One of these recent projects was a tribute to David Bowie and Mick Ronson.
 He and Elliott also joined with Trevor Bolder and Mick "Woody" Woodmansey from Spiders from Mars and keyboardist Dick Decent to form the band Cybernauts.
 In 2001 they released a live album of Bowie songs.

 In 1996, Collen performed as a featured guitarist on the Jeffology: A Guitar Chronicle album – a tribute album to Jeff Beck.
 Collen performed on the single, "'Cause We've Ended As Lovers" from the album.

 In 2010, Collen recorded the song "Hard Times Celebrate" with rapper Bazaar Royale, featured on the album "The Ride."

 Collen formed a blues project by the name of Delta Deep with vocalist Debbi Blackwell Cook of the 1980s group The Jammers, which released an eponymous debut album in 2015.

 In 2017, Collen was featured on three tracks of the reunited The Professionals album "What in the World."

 Collen joined Joe Satriani and John Petrucci on the 2018 edition of the G3 Tour in the United States.

 Personal life

-Collen has lived in the United States for 25 years and currently resides in Orange County, California.
+Collen has lived in the United States for 35 years and currently resides in Orange County, California.
 He commented, "I'm almost a California native now."
-He has five children: Rory (born 1990), Samantha (born 2004), Savannah (born 2009), Charlotte (born 2014) and Jaxson (born 2018).
-He was married to Jacqueline Collen-Tarolly (1989) and Anita Thomas-Collen (1999).
+He has five children: Rory (b.
+1990), Samantha (b.
+2004), Savannah (b.
+2009), Charlotte (b.
+2014) and Jaxson (b.
+2018).
+He was married to actress Jacqueline Collen-Tarolly (1989) and Anita Thomas-Collen (1999).
 He married actress and costume designer Helen L. Simmons in 2010.

 Collen is a vegan and has been a vegetarian for 35 years.
 Collen is also colorblind.

-Collen has been training extensively in martial arts for over 20 years.
-He began his martial arts training in Kempo Karate, earning a black belt.
+Collen is known for his dedication to fitness and has trained extensively in martial arts for over 20 years.
+He began his martial arts training in Kenpo Karate, earning a black belt.
 He also has studied kickboxing with Benny Urquidez and Muay Thai with Jean Carillo.
-He currently works out off and on tour with Eric the Trainer.